prody/ProDy/INSTALL.txt

 * `Python 2.6 or 2.7 <http://python.org/>`_ (for Windows, the 32 bit option
   is required for compatibility)
 * `Numpy 1.3+ <http://numpy.scipy.org/>`_

+In addition, `Matplotlib <http://matplotlib.sourceforge.net/>`_ is required for using plotting functions.
+ProDy and :ref:`scripts` can be operated without this package.

 Installation Instructions
 ===============================================================================